crate/cloud-howtos/docs/add-users.rst

 This is a quick guide on how to add users to organizations and projects and how to manage their privileges.
-This information can also be found in the CrateDB Cloud Console `Overview`_ but is presented here separately for ease of use.
+This information can also be found in the CrateDB Cloud Console :ref:`Overview <cloud-reference:overview>` but is presented here separately for ease of use.

 .. rubric:: Table of contents